gogins/csound-extended/README.md

 ## Sample Pieces

 This repository contains samples of integrating HTML5 capabilities with Csound, where the PNaCl build of Csound is used, so that Csound itself does not need to be installed.
 These examples should play on version 31 or later of
 Google's Chrome browser for OS X, Windows, or Linux.
 Click on the links below to play the examples.
+If you don't hear anything at first, make sure Csound has finished loading, and play with the sliders, particularly the output level slider.

 https://gogins.github.io/csound/PNaCl_Csound_01_Introduction.html